 So Why Is French Press Coffee Better?

 It’s no secret that some ways of preparing coffee taste better than others.
 Many coffee connoisseurs agree that French press coffee tastes better than other kinds of brews such as drip, percolate, or pour-over.
+French Press coffee also makes for a fantastic cold brew.

 Coffee brewed in a French press can taste better than other methods for preparing coffee since the lack of a paper filter allows oils from the coffee beans into the brew.
 This can give it a richer, more aromatic, and full-bodied taste.
 French press coffee uses an immersion rather than a filter process.
 It may also have a different effect on the acidity levels in your cup of joe.